software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 15
 >
 > Plan the tasks for the fifth user story, "{{site.sprint_2_user_story_5}}".
-Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
+You can use the tasks suggested above, or plan your own tasks.
 Take a look at the exercise 19 to get tips for the implementation.
 >
 > Create an issue for each task.
 Add either "frontend" or "backend" label for the issues.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.